-- Manufacturing: Companies that rely on assembly-lines or other technology to make or ship goods also rely on their computer networks.
-Protecting business processes, ensuring that customer data privacy is protected and protecting software used in manufacturing goods is essential to running most business operations.
+- Manufacturing: Companies that rely on assembly lines or other technology to make or ship goods also rely on their computer networks.
+Protecting business processes, ensuring customer data privacy is protected and protecting software used in manufacturing goods are essential to running most business operations.

 A concern for every career field is how to ensure your skills remain relevant even as times and technology change.
 If the COVID-19 pandemic taught us anything, it’s the need to have a skill set that allows you to pivot when employment circumstances change.

 With regards to studying cyber security, “the associates and bachelors’ programs (at SNHU) specifically show students how to create a go-to resource of materials for staying current,” said Kinsey.
 “At SNHU, we can help teach students how to maintain their skills and professional habits throughout their careers to help make staying current easier.”